Skip to main content

-How to Request Print Materials: Go to the Franklin Catalog, login (upper right corner), search to find the desired item, click the Options button, and you will see buttons for these services.
+To Request Print Materials: Go to the Franklin Catalog, login (upper right corner), search for item, click Options button to see these choices.

 - Pickup@Penn - request that "available" items be readied for pick up at the Van Pelt Library.